Virzen/twitch-streams/README.md

 It is basically Twitch's own "Followed" page, it just loads faster. :)

 ## Features
-- search through Twitch.tv channels
+- Search through Twitch.tv channels
-- save channels from found ones
+- Save channels from found ones
-- remove channels from the list
+- Remove channels from the list
-- picked channels are saved on your machine, which means you can come back any time and have your list untouched
+- Picked channels are saved on your machine, which means you can come back any time and have your list untouched

+App comes with list of predefined streams.
+Feel free to remove them and add you own. :)

 ## Requirements
 - IE10+